 Techniques for Daily Cleaning

-Start by sweeping or dust-mopping the entire floor to remove loose debris.
+Techniques for daily cleaning start by sweeping or dust-mopping the entire floor to remove loose debris.
 Follow with a damp mop using a diluted pH-neutral cleaner.
 Work in sections, rinsing the mop frequently to avoid spreading dirt.
 Allow the floor to air dry completely before use.

 Cleaning Spills and Stains

 Address spills immediately to prevent staining.
 Blot liquids with a soft cloth, then clean the area with a pH-neutral solution.
 For oil-based stains, use a degreaser specifically designed for epoxy floors.
-Stubborn stains may require a poultice or specialized epoxy cleaner.
+Stubborn stains may require a poultice or specialized epoxy garage floor cleaner.

 Deep Cleaning vs. Regular Cleaning

-Epoxy Garage Floor Deep Cleaning Steps:
+Epoxy Garage Floor Deep Cleaning Steps

 - Clear Area: Remove all items, including vehicles and tools.